What does hygge mean?

 Hygge is as Danish as roast pork and in many ways is the essence that lights up the Danish soul.
 Hygge actually comes from a Norwegian word meaning "well-being."
 It first appeared in Danish writing in the 18th century and has been embraced by the Danes ever since!

 There's nothing more hygge than sitting round a table, discussing the big and small things in life.
-Perhaps hygge explains why the Danes are some of the happiest people in the world?
+Perhaps hygge explains why the Danes are some of the happiest people in the world!

-The high season of hygge
+Christmas: The hygge high season

 Ever been to Tivoli Gardens or walked the streets of Copenhagen during the festive season?
 Then you know what Danes can do with lighting and mulled wine (known as gløgg)!
 If you haven’t, you should experience it!

 How you can hygge at home

 Hygge is more than a cosy room full of candles, company and good food.
 Hygge is a philosophy; a way of life that has helped Danes understand the importance of simplicity, time to unwind and slowing down the pace of life.